ch9nuk9/wbfm/DLC_for_WBFM/gui/README.md

 3. Right - Menus and buttons
 4. Bottom - Graph graph

-Abstractly, this GUI is designed to present information at a high level and a detailed level:
+Abstractly, each area of the GUI is designed to present information at either a high level or a detailed level:
 1. An overview of the entire worm body
-2. More detail about a specific neuron
+2. Detail about a specific neuron

 First I will explain the Napari layers: